Our latest news

 Pressure on all forms of infrastructure in New Zealand remains high with little evidence of physical progress in recent years.
 But, we may now be about to obtain lift-off, according to our latest publication, New Zealand Infrastructure – trends & insights.

 The opportunity is out there – to ‘build back better’, but this is going to require effective governance and, in some of the more exposed sectors, a willingness to work through difficult conditions.
-This, and more themes are discussed in the firm's 2020 edition of Corporate Governance – trends and insights, published today.
+This, and more themes are discussed in our 2020 edition of Corporate Governance – trends and insights.

 Pennington shone under the spotlight at the annual INFINZ Awards, where he was recognised with a Distinguished Fellowship appointment for his significant and valuable contribution to New Zealand’s finance and capital markets industry.